tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ![Screen shot showing the Publish blueprint dialog](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image114.png "Publish blueprint dialog")

-16. For the version type **1.0.0**
+16. For the version type **1.0.0**.
-17. Click **Publish**
+17. Click **Publish**.
-18. For the new blueprint, click the ellipses, then select **Assign Blueprint**
+18. For the new blueprint, click the ellipses, then select **Assign Blueprint**.

     ![Screen shot showing the Assign blueprint dialog](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image114.png "Assign blueprint dialog")

 19. Review the page, then click **Assign**.
-This policy will now be audited across all your storage accounts in the specifc subscription
+This policy will now be audited across all your storage accounts in the specific subscription.

 ### Task 3: Secure Score

-1. In the Azure Portal, select **All Services**, then type **Security**, select **Security Center**
+1. In the Azure Portal, select **All Services**, then type **Security**, select **Security Center**.
-2. In the Security Center blade, select **Secure score**
+2. In the Security Center blade, select **Secure score**.
-3. Review your overall secure score values and then notice the category values
+3. Review your overall secure score values and then notice the category values.

     ![Screen shot showing Secure score blade and the score and categories highlighted](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image115.png "Review Secure Score score and categories")

-4. Select your subscription, you will be presented with the items that have failed resource validation sorted by the score value that is assigned to that particular recommendation item
+4. Select your subscription, you will be presented with the items that have failed resource validation sorted by the score value that is assigned to that particular recommendation item.
-5. Select the **Provision an Azure AD administrator for SQL Server**, on the recommendation blade, you will be presented with information about how to remediate the recommendation to gain the impact value to your score
+5. Select the **Provision an Azure AD administrator for SQL Server**, on the recommendation blade, you will be presented with information about how to remediate the recommendation to gain the impact value to your score.

     ![Screen shot with the Probision an Azure AD Administrator for SQL Server highlighted](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image116.png "Review a security recommendation")